Placements

 What is the AFE?

-Western University’s two year Teacher Education (Teacher Ed) includes two Alternative Field Experience courses:
+Western University’s Initial Teacher Education program includes two Alternative Field Experience courses:

 1. EDUC 5025Q Alternative Field Experience I: A field placement or research or leadership project, in support of specialty courses.
 3 weeks, .25 credit.